-I’m David Harley, a Shropshire Lad by birth, born near Atcham and educated at the Priory School for Boys, Shrewsbury.
+I’m David Harley (or David A. Harley, to reduce confusion with other musicians), a Shropshire Lad by birth, born near Atcham and educated at the Priory School for Boys, Shrewsbury.
 That said, I’ve spent longer living outside the county than in it and have no strong opinions on the ‘right’ way to pronounce Shrewsbury except that I despise people who insist that theirs is the only right way and that anyone who thinks differently is either stupid or a social climber.
 My last spell in Shropshire – to be precise in Ludlow – came to an end in 2016, and I now live in Cornwall, not far from the mine workings that give their name to this blog.
 Until 2019 most of my income came from research into and writing about security, but it’s unlikely that the content of this blog will ever be much influenced by that, since I’m more or less retired.

 As a soloist, I tend to play my own material (on acoustic and electric guitars) with an occasional leavening of blues, especially slide.
 I have been known to play other instruments, but only in bands or in the studio: I know my limitations.

 If you want to know about me (go on, you know you want to…), my other personal site is here but I’m paying more attention currently to this one, and both are undergoing some refurbishment.

 - David Harley’s Songs (Song lyrics, recordings and demo recordings, related info.)

 - Dataholics: the IT addiction (Ravings of a security-obsessed internaut, with the occasional cartoon…)

 - David Harley’s Verse (This site is going from bad to verse.)

 - Parodies Regained (Parody and pastiche.)